USEPA/R-User-Group/contributedCode/install_notes/geospatial_on_rhel.md

 These are notes I kept when trying to update GDAL on a RHEL 6.8 server.
 The version of GDAL from the EPEL repository is horribly out of date and doesn't play well with many of the newer geospatial packages in R (notably `sf`).
 No guarantees that these work but they should at least get close.
-As of this writing (2017-03-02), the versions of proj4 and geos pgdg96 and epel are up to date enough...
+As of this writing (2017-03-03), the versions of proj4 and geos pgdg96 and epel are up to date enough...
+A lot of this material inspired by <http://scigeo.org/articles/howto-install-latest-geospatial-software-on-linux.html>.

 Create a home for all this
 ==========================